 - Watch your speed.
 Keep in the left lane if travelling below the limit.

 - Lighten the load.
 Take off roof-racks and bull bars if they’re not needed.
 Remove golf clubs or tools if you’re not using them.
+If you do store items in your car, make sure you have the appropriate car insurance to cover personal items.

 - Tyre pressure.
 Keep pressure towards the top of the manufacturer’s recommended range.
 Under-inflated tyres respond poorly to steering and do not hold well on the road.